 Research Methods for Creative Arts Practice - introduces you to the nature and scope of research, the role that research plays in the creative process, and the ways in which you might seek to find creative solutions within your work.
 You will be supported in developing an understanding of the precedents, frameworks and debates that form the nature and context for photography.
 A series of structured learning activities provide a multi-disciplinary platform that supports you in extending and developing your portfolio of research skills as a key asset for your studies as a whole, and in your future career.

-This module will introduce you to a rigorous and structured approach to writing critically about your own practice.
-You will build through a number of stages to enable the creation of written work that is informed, meaningful and relevant.
+Photographic Context and Analysis - introduces you to a rigorous and structured approach to writing critically about your own practice.
+Working through a number of stages, you will learn to develop written work that is informed, meaningful and relevant.

-Designed to challenge your existing knowledge and experience of photographic image making, this module concentrates on the ways in which meaning can be shaped and communicated through photography.
+Practical Perspectives - challenges your existing knowledge and experience of photographic image making.
+This module investigates how meaning can be shaped and communicated through photography.
 The module runs as a thirty-credit module in term one for full-time students, and as two fifteen-credit modules in terms one and two for part-time students.